bartekmolka/car-api/README.md

 > **Note** you can replace *your_container_name* by whatever name you want the container to be

-Then you can open app on:
+Then you can open app on (examples):
 - *http://localhost:8000/calculateDisselUsageForDistance?distance=108&yearofproduction=1999&fuelusageper100km=7.6*
 - *http://localhost:8000/probabilityOfUnitInjectorFail?vin=WDBRF40J43F433102*